tomburge/dice-data-collector/README.md

 -~~Add property collection for other object types~~

-# Not quick

--Add error checking (Any error comes up as Error 500 currently)

 -~~Add loading screen while appliance is collecting data~~

--Replicate TDM functionality for vCenter

--Investigate collecting telegraf metrics (Tom)

 -~~Investigate pushing JSON data to API instead of download~~

--Investigate using appliance to push vrops to vCenter (Tom)

 # Adds by the team